enkidevs/curriculum/Comp. Sci./SQL/Database Packages/java-database-packages.md

 ???

 * It is a library in a certain language and it is specific to a certain DBMS
-* It is the software layer between the DBMS and the server it is running on
 * It is Java specific library which allows the user to connect to the MySQL database